DisnakeDev/disnake/docs/api/events.rst

 .. function:: on_poll_vote_add(member, answer)

     Called when a vote is added on a poll.
-If the guild or the member is not found in the internal cache, then this event will not be called.
+If the member or message is not found in the internal cache, then this event will not be called.

     This requires :attr:`Intents.guild_polls` or :attr:`Intents.dm_polls` to be enabled to receive events about polls sent in guilds or DMs.